-Spring Data JPA Specification Criteria Query with IN Clause Example
+Spring Data JPA Specification Criteria Query With IN Clause Example

 Problem Scenario

 Suppose you have a web page where you give your users option to search based on various input parameters.
-Let’s say you have input fields on the search page, which may have dropdown or input box and users want to search on this page by giving some inputs according to their choice or requirements.
+Let’s say you have input fields on the search page, which may have dropdown or input box and users want to search on this page by providing some inputs according to their choice or requirements.
 It is possible that users try to search the results by giving only one input field’s value or they may not want to provide any input value and click on search or submit button.

 Let’s say your search page has a multi-select dropdown and obviously users will be able to select multiple values from dropdown.
 So in this case you have to use IN clause to fetch data from database.